Limited-Time Offer: 18 Compelling Examples + How To Copy Them

 Below the timer, it uses an emotionally charged copy and benefit-based CTA button to set out what they stand to lose.

-Seasonal periods like Christmas, Cyber Mondays, and others provide opportunities to drive sales with limited time offers.
+Seasonal periods like Christmas, Cyber Mondays, and others provide opportunities to drive sales with limited-time discounts.

 U.S. total holiday retail sales reached $789 billion in 2020, growing by 8.3% despite the pandemic, with eCommerce accounting for $209 billion of those sales.